 - Representing you in family court

 The Texas law firm of Smith & Bledsoe Family Law represents families in the Austin area.
-We have extensive experience with child custody disputes, and we can help you get the results you’re looking for.
+Our team has extensive experience with child custody in Texas disputes and can help you get the results you’re looking for.
 We’re known for taking on the most difficult cases and vigorously representing our clients’ interests.
 If you are going through a custody dispute in Austin, Texas, contact us today to discuss your case with an experienced family law attorney.